awsdocs/amazon-aurora-user-guide/doc_source/mysql-ml.md

 ## Prerequisites for Aurora Machine Learning<a name="aurora-ml-prereqs"></a>

- Currently, Aurora machine learning requires that the cluster use the Aurora MySQL database engine\.
-This feature is available on any Aurora cluster running Aurora MySQL 2\.07\.0 and higher\.
-You can upgrade an older Aurora cluster to one of these releases and use this feature with that cluster\.
+Aurora machine learning is available for any Aurora cluster running Aurora MySQL 2\.07\.0 and newer versions in AWS Regions that support Aurora machine learning\.
+You can upgrade an Aurora cluster running an older version of Aurora MySQL to a newer version if you want to use Aurora machine learning with that cluster\.
+For more information, see [Database engine updates for Amazon Aurora MySQL](AuroraMySQL.Updates.md)\.

+For more information about Regions and Aurora version availability, see [Aurora machine learning](Concepts.AuroraFeaturesRegionsDBEngines.grids.md#Concepts.Aurora_Fea_Regions_DB-eng.Feature.Aurora_ML)\.

 ## Enabling Aurora Machine Learning<a name="aurora-ml-enabling"></a>